 Live More.
 Struggle Less.

-Pain is more than just a physical "biomedical" problem.
-It's an experience shaped by an interplay of biological, psychological, and social factors.
-It's not just a number on the pain scale or an accurate indicator of tissue damage or disease. |
+Pain is more than just a physical biomedical sensation.
+It's an experience shaped by an interplay of biological, psychological, and social contributors.
+Moreover, pain cannot simply be reduced to a number on a pain scale, nor is it a reliable measure of tissue damage or illness. |

 Accept painIt's often the struggle with chronic pain and its related conditions like anxiety, depression, and fatigue, that is the worst part of having pain, not the pain itself.

-The struggle can make it easy to feel distressed and like a victim.
-To minimize the struggle, it's helpful to come to terms with the pain as our "new normal", accepting the pain as a part of life with no magical medical cure, not focusing on the pain, and having no need to reduce it or avoid it to participate in life.
-Focusing solely on pain reduction, especially elimination, can make it difficult to recover. |
+The struggle can make it easy to be distressed and feel like a victim.
+To minimize the struggle, it's helpful to come to terms with the pain as your "new normal", accepting the pain as a part of life with no magical medical cure, not focusing on the pain, and not needing to reduce it or avoid it to participate in life. |

 Read my published articles